Algona High School

+The school is known for running its own public television channel (channel 4 TV) and having its own scholarship foundation.

+History

 The building opened in 1970, replacing the 1931 building and annex.

-The school is known for running its own public television channel (channel 4 TV) and having its own scholarship foundation.
+Beginning in 2015, the Lu Verne Community School District sent its secondary students to Algona secondary schools; the Lu Verne district included Lu Verne, Corwith, and Wesley.
+Lu Verne CSD merged into Algona CSD in 2023.

 Athletics

 The Bulldogs compete in the North Central Conference in the following sports: